arielchuri/Rainbow-Emails/README.md

-# Retro Email Generator
+# Rainbow Email Generator

-Two Python scripts for creating colorful, retro computer-styled HTML emails from Markdown content.
+Two Python scripts for creating colorful, rainbow computer-styled HTML emails from Markdown content.
 Markdown is converted to colorful HTML for insertion into eMails.
 As each eMail is created, you can add a personalized message.